eleemosynator/writeups/flare-on-6/12 - help/readme.md

 ![f1912-stmedit-stream-leak](./assets/f1912-stmedit-stream-leak.png)

-`stmedit` has a weird bug that seems to attach that start of the plaintext at the end of the encrypted communication.
+`stmedit` has a weird bug that seems to attach the start of the plaintext to the end of the encrypted communication.
 As the attacker's network protocol closes connections after it receives the expected packet length, the leak is only visible on the wire and would not have been easily picked up during the testing process.
 Either way, it gives us a significant lever to break open the encryption with.
 The script